galperins4/tbw/README.md

 ## To Do

-- Add more features to config (e.g., tx fee handling, etc)
+- Add more features as necessary
-- Add reserve balance check (to ensure if you are paying tx that fees <= reserve amt)
-- Manual block processing / allocation
 - Additional exception handling

 ## Changelog

+### 0.6
+- Added fixed deal options
+- Added functionality for paying (or not paying) transaction fees on share payments
+- Added reserve balance check - will not payout if your reserve account <=0 on payrun
+- Added manual.py - This will let you pay manually based on values in ark.db (will also update db)

 ### 0.5
 - Completely rewritten to pull data directly from node database for TBD